socketry/falcon/README.md

 Once I had something working, I saw an opportunity to simplify my development, testing and production environments, replacing production (Nginx+Passenger) and development (Puma) with Falcon.
 Not only does this simplify deployment, it helps minimize environment-specific bugs.

+My long term vision for Falcon is to make a web application platform which trivializes server deployment.
+Ideally, a web application can fully describe all it's components: HTTP servers, databases, periodic jobs, background jobs, remote management, etc. Currently, it is not uncommon for all these facets to be handled independently, in platform specific ways, which can make it difficult both to set up new instances, as well as make changes to underlying infrastructure.
+I hope Falcon can address some of these issues in a platform agnostic way.

 As web development is something I'm passionate about, having a server like Falcon is empowering.

 ## Installation